xuchen66/sphinx-emdocs/source/cm120_instruction.rst

       If you have suggestion how to improve this document to make it more useful, please feel free to let me know.
 Thank you!

+.. _check-logbook:

-1. Check log book to see if there have been any problems
+Check log book to see if there have been any problems
 --------------------------------------------------------

 It is always a good idea to check the LOG book.
 You can find useful information listed there, such as: